-We write to you as scientists deeply committed to protecting public health and the environment and as authors of several hundred publications, including some prepared for the Intergovernmental Panel on Climate Change.
-We are writing to urge you to take immediate actions to reduce and restrict the rapid and continuing increase in our schools, workplaces, and homes of a harmful environmental pollutant - wireless microwave radiofrequency radiation (RFR).
+We write to you as scientists and public health experts deeply committed to protecting public health and the environment and as authors of more than two thousand publications to urge you to take immediate actions to reduce and restrict the rapid and continuing increase in our schools, workplaces, and communities of wireless microwave radiofrequency radiation (RFR).
+Instead of racing headfirst towards 5G, the U.S. should invest in a safe technology infrastructure, develop protective wireless radiation safety limits, and enact meaningful policy changes to limit our children's radiation exposures.